 shop, and boat rentals operate year-round.
 Mallard cove provides

 picnic sites with shade, ample seating, larger barbecues and

 other amenities are found throughout the park.
 The Arboleda Group Day Use Area is perfect for family reunions,

 company picnics, club barbeques or special events, and can

 There are numerous hiking trails for the adventurous types, and endless areas for those who want a peaceful and relaxing stroll.

-Mustang Water Slides, located in the heart of Lopez Lake,
+Mustang Water Park, located in the heart of Lopez Lake,

 offers "wet and wild" fun for the entire family.